showell/meta-elm/publicity/Welcome.md

 don't need to do any
 runtime checking of types.
 Every `MeTuple` is of type (`Expr`, `Expr`), and everything we'd pass it is an `Expr`, so we just plop them into a tuple.
-(Note that we could say ` (expr1, expr2) ` instead of
-`Tuple.pair expr1 expr2` here, but the code example
-emphasizes the wrapper nature.

 Here's a more complicated wrapper: